The Essential Guide to Growing Your Early-Stage SaaS Startup

 Measuring and understanding product/market fit

 In principle, you can measure product/market fit with surveys that identify what percentage of your users think your product is a ‘must-have’.
 But more often than not, product/market fit is less about hypothetical numbers and percentages, and more about an in-depth and tangible understanding of who your customers are, and how they feel about you and your product.
 Is it creating organic growth, where people spread the word on their own?
 Are people willing to pay for your product?
 If they are, you have product/market fit.
+The road to product/market fit is often driven by finding customers via word-of-mouth, before you build a marketing engine to scale user acquisition.

 Own the relationship with your customers